espruino/EspruinoDocs/tutorials/Tiny Word Clock.md

 ![word clock assembly](Tiny Word Clock/assembly.jpg)

-On the board in the pictures, we've also pushed the PCB downwards so that it doesn't stick out of the side of the LED matrix.
+On the board in the pictures, I've also pushed the PCB downwards so that it doesn't stick out of the side of the LED matrix.

 As in the video, if your LED Matrix is different, you used different pins, or wired it in a different orientation, check out the [LED Matrix wiring guide](/LED+Matrix#wiring) for some code that'll work out which wire goes where.

+**NOTE:** It's not good practice to connect LEDs directly to microcontroller pins like we have here, **however** because the display is multiplexed we're only turning LEDs on for a tiny amount of time, which is extremely unlikely to cause damage to your LEDs or microcontroller.

 Labelling the display